 Tileyard Music Studios

-All ICMP students on the music Masters degree programme have access to London’s Tileyard Studios – the UK’s largest professional music community – studying classes there, using the facilities for free and attending networking events.
+All ICMP students on the music Masters degree programme have access to London’s Tileyard Studios – the UK’s largest professional music community – students can use the facilities, book studio space and writing rooms and attend networking events.
 You’ll also benefit from a regular schedule of visiting lecturers who will discuss their different philosophies, approaches and ideas with you, including academics, musicians, songwriters and guests from the wider creative industries.

 Access to professional & industry standard facilties